OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 * Maximum
 * Quartiles: q1, median, q3 (sampled)

+The "Numeric stats reservoir size" defines the number of values that will be stored for calculation of the numeric statistics.
+These values will be randomly sampled from the field values in the scan report.
 If the number of values is smaller than the set reservoir size, then the standard deviation and three quartile boundaries are the exact population statistics.
 Otherwise, the statistics are approximated based on a representative sample.
 The average, minimum and maximum are always true population statistics.
-For dates, the numerical statistics are calculated by using epoch days.
-The standard deviation of dates is given in days, the other statistics are converted to a date representation.
+For dates, the standard deviation of dates is given in days.
+The other date statistics are converted to a date representation.

 ## Generating Fake Data

 This feature allows one to create a fake dataset based on a WhiteRabbit scan report.
-Fake data can be generated outputted directly to database tables or as csv.
+The generated fake data can be outputted directly to database tables (MySQL, Oracle, SQL Server, PostgreSQL) or as delimited text file.
 The resulting dataset could be used to develop ETL code when direct access to the data is not available.

-This feature is currently still experimental.
+WhiteRabbit has three modes to generate fake data:

+1. If no values are scanned (i.e. the column in the scan report doesn't contain values, only "List truncated..."), WhiteRabbit will generate random strings or numbers for that column.
+2. If there are values scanned, WhiteRabbit will generate the data by choosing from the scan values.
+Data generation is either based on the frequencies of the values, or generated in a uniform way.
+3. If the column only contains unique values (each value has a frequency of 1, e.g. for primary keys), the generated column will be kept unique.

+By default, WhiteRabbit will generate fake data based on the frequency of the values in the scan report.
+The following options are available for generating fake data:

+* "Max rows per table" sets the number of rows of each output table.
+By default, it is set to 10,000.
+* By checking the "Uniform Sampling" box will generate the fake data in a uniform way.
+The frequency of each of the values will be set to 1, but the value sampling will be random.
+This increases the chance that each of the values in the scan report is at least once represented in the output data.